tle-dieu/filler/README.md

 Filler is the second project of the algorithmic branch at 42.
 Two players are fighting on a map.

-* On each turn, the current player receive a piece and have to put on the map.
+* On each turn, the current player receives a piece and put it on the map.
-* To put a piece, the player have to write its coordinates in the "Y X\n" format on the standard input.
+* To put a piece, the player has to write their coordinates in the "Y X \ n" format on the standard input.
-* The game stops as soon as nothing has been added to the board.
+* The game stops as soon as it is added to the map.
+* The game stops when both players can no longer put pieces
-* The winner is the one who controls the most space on the board
+* The winner is the one who controls the most space on the map.

 ## Subjects ##